Skjoldrun/Skjoldrun.github.io/docs/DevOps/cicd-versioning-NerdBankGitVersion.md

 ## version.json

 The package needs a single `version.json` in the root directory, or multiple project based `version.json` files with the configuration of the NBGV.
-This could be set in root besides the `Directory.Build.props` file with further project dtails like company info, authors and more ([read more about props files here](project-props-targets.md)).
+This could be set in root besides the `Directory.Build.props` file with further project details like company info, authors and more ([read more about props files here](project-props-targets.md)).

 A simple example could look like this: